peasy/peasy-js-samples/README.md

 * [http://localhost:3000/categories](http://localhost:3000/categories)
 * [http://localhost:3000/inventoryitems](http://localhost:3000/inventoryitems)

-### Application Walkthrough
+### API Walkthrough

-[This walkthrough](https://github.com/peasy/peasy-js-samples/wiki/Application-Walkthrough) covers creating a customer, category, product, and placing an order on behalf of the new customer.
+[This walkthrough](https://github.com/peasy/peasy-js-samples/wiki/API-Walkthrough) covers creating a customer, category, product, and placing an order on behalf of the new customer.
 It also covers submitting and shipping an order to see how it affects inventory.

 ### Mongodb Configuration